 With a RESTful API, errors can cause cascading problems.
 This can result in tasks that could have been executed being blocked by a single communication problem, resulting in idle workers.
 In addition, any outages result in disappointed customers and potentially, the loss of business.

 In this fast-paced landscape where time to market is critical, the speed at which you are able to develop and modify applications can have a serious impact on business.
 Development teams being impacted by changes to other services is a common barrier to agility.
 Choreographed, event-driven microservices allows for development teams to operate more independently and focus on their key services.
 Once these services have been created, they are now easily able to be shared between teams.
 This reuse of developed components is a huge savings in both labour and time.

 When creating a microservice that has one specific function, you’re able to create a more modular codebase.
 Each microservice handles a specific business function and together, as a unit, they perform the business process.

 The ability to reuse these microservices as part of many business processes keeps your system consistent and makes it easier to create or modify services because you can tap into code that’s already been proven to perform a given function.

 The time has passed for a RESTful API-only approach – for architecture that delivers business services faster and more reliably, and that scales with ease, a better approach is to choreograph the microservices interactions.
 As event-driven architecture and microservices sweep across your software development landscape, a choreographed approach to communication between services will save your company time and money while improving the experience you offer your customers.

-Learn more about enabling event-driven microservices?
+Want to learn more about enabling event-driven microservices?
 Find more blogs and videos (some even featuring yours truly) in the microservices section of our Resources Hub.
 You can also download the The Architect’s Guide to Event-Driven Microservices for more information.